microsoft/bonsai-twin-builder/README.md

 The [CabinPressure sample](samples/CabinPressure/README.md) demonstrates how to use Bonsai with an Ansys Twin Builder model.
 It shows how to train a Bonsai brain that uses a digital twin to control the cabin pressure and temperature of an avionics system.

+## CabinPressureTwin model

+The Twin Builer model in samples/CabinPressure/CabinPressureTwin contains a twin model, runtime, and code that are copyrighted example files from ANSYS, Inc. and is licensed by the terms outlined in [samples/CabinPressure/CabinPressureTwin/LICENSE.txt](samples/CabinPressure/CabinPressureTwin/LICENSE.txt).

+## CabinPressureTwin model

+include license and describe here compare to how we stated this for other vendor IP?

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft